Nicktoons: History

-Early efforts (1979–1988)
+1979–1988: Early efforts

 Nickelodeon's first original animated program, Video Dream Theatre, was left unaired.
 It was produced over a half-year period in 1979, when the network hired its future president Geraldine Laybourne to make two pilots for the show.
 Video Dream Theatre used animation to visualize children's dreams in different styles, such as color Xerox.
 According to an interview with Laybourne herself, Nickelodeon did not broadcast the show because it was deemed too frightening; she commented, "the trouble with kids' dreams is they're really scary.
 It's a lot about abandonment, it's a lot about suffocation.
 They don't make very good stories."

-The network continued to only broadcast externally-produced animation until almost a decade later, when animator Ralph Bakshi pitched an original animated series called Tattertown.
+The network did not have its own original animated series, and mainly aired animated shows from other companies.
+Two years before the launch of the brand, the network had a compilation show titled "Looney Tunes on Nickelodeon" (which consisted of the Warner Bros. owned post-1948 Looney Tunes/Merrie Melodies cartoons that would feature the cartoons melded with Nickelodeon idents and bumpers, the shorts would later move to Cartoon Network in the late 1990s), The network continued to only broadcast externally produced animation until almost a decade later, when animator Ralph Bakshi pitched an original animated series called Tattertown.
 In 1988, a half-hour pilot episode was produced, overseen by Debby Beece (Nickelodeon's senior vice president of programming).
 Nickelodeon declined to pick up a full series, and the pilot "Christmas in Tattertown" premiered on December 21, 1988, as a standalone Christmas special.
 The network's next attempt at an original animation was Nick's Thanksgiving Fest, which was composed of two shorts.
-According to Linda Simensky, the Thanksgiving shorts "gave Nickelodeon executives the confidence they needed to get the animation department started."
+According to Linda Simensky, the Thanksgiving shorts "gave Nickelodeon executives the confidence they needed to get the animation department started".

-During the production of Nick's Thanksgiving Fest in 1989, Geraldine Laybourne held a meeting at her house to develop a philosophy for the channel's original cartoons.
+During production of Nick's Thanksgiving Fest in 1989, Geraldine Laybourne held a meeting at her house to develop a philosophy for the channel's original cartoons.
 She played tapes of current animated shows, which her colleagues viewed as merchandise-driven and overly commercial.
 The group decided that Nickelodeon should aim for the opposite of their contemporaries, producing cartoons that would keep their creators in a key creative role rather than prioritizing an efficient "assembly line" process.